Wooden plane functional

 As usual this process starts by repairing the blade and chip breaker.
 I took the blade and plane home as I have been doing each time a blade has needed repairing, for almost as long as I have been a member.

 I tried to sharpen the jointer plane for another member recently.
 In ten minutes of sharpening I went nowhere near the point of the tool.
-Of the four bevels on the blade the secondary bevel was enormous as was the radius on the tip, hence ten minutes of sharpening was totally futile.
-The jointer plane was in that state for at least six months.
 I took that blade home and reground that too.
 It requires about 30 seconds to get a sharp edge now.

-I could improve this plane further by regrinding the chip breaker to 70 degrees.
-This would allow the plane to take tear out free shavings against the grain.
-The chip breaker is the Japanese style which can be set up to allow tear out free cuts, against the grain, if they are reground to lean forward over the cut.
+The chip breaker is the Japanese style which can be set up to allow tear out free cuts, against the grain, if reground to lean forward over the cut.
+Currently the chip breaker is too shallow.

 Adjusting the blade is done with a hammer blow to the front of the plane if you want a heavier cut, and to the rear of the plane if you want a lighter cut.
 Lateral adjustment is made with a hammer tap.
 There is a small pot of micro crystalline wax beside the lathe.
 Wiping this on the sole will further improve the function.